EXIT of the Day.

-This lady's coach once told her she ran like a girl, and she replied, if he could run faster, he could too!
+This lady's male coach once snootily told her, "You run like a girl."
+Without missing a beat, she replied, "If you could run faster, you could too!"

 Considered the Pele of her generation, Mia Hamm played college soccer for the North Carolina Tar Heels and helped the team win four consecutive NCAA Division I Women's Soccer Championship titles.

 One of the key players and stars of the 1999 United States National Team which won the title at the 1999 World Cup, she scored the key penalty kick in the United States' double overtime victory over the Chinese in the championship game.
 Named in 1997 by People Magazine as one of the 50 Most Beautiful People in the World, in 1994 she was the recipient of the Honda Broderick Cup, given to the Most Outstanding Female Athlete in all of college sports.